aws-samples/eks-blueprints-for-proton/README.md

 #### What is the goal of this tutorial?

-This repository includes a template example to configure AWS Proton as a vending machine for EKS cluster using Terraform.
+This repository includes a template example to configure AWS Proton as a vending machine for EKS clusters using Terraform.
 For more information about this use case please read this [blog post]().
 This tutorial is not intended to be used as-is for production.
 It provides an example of how to use Proton for this specific scenario.
 The template is only provided to describe "the art of possible".

 #### Getting started and one-off configurations